 Ductal carcinoma in situ (DCIS) is associated with increased risk of invasive breast cancer.
 DCIS is classified as non-invasive because the cancer cells are confined to milk ducts and have not spread beyond the duct walls to invade the surrounding tissue.
 Significant risk of relapse or progression remains for many years after treatment for DCIS.

-Now a new study has reported that DCIS that is heavily treated with either mastectomy or breast conserving surgery plus radiation treatment and tamoxifen has the best long-term outcomes.
+Now a new study has reported that DCIS that is heavily treated with either mastectomy or breast conserving surgery plus radiotherapy and tamoxifen has the best long-term outcomes.

 Predictors of progression of DCIS to invasive breast cancer